-Malcolm Gladwell on why creative types need to embrace chaos
+Malcolm Gladwell on why we need to embrace creative chaos

 In my experience as a creativity educator, fear of chaos presents one of the biggest barriers to becoming more creative in the workplace.
 Non-creative types especially need to embrace chaos, and not run away from it.
 Chaos is part of the creative process, and you miss out if you avoid it.

 Malcolm Gladwell has wise words to say about creativity, chaos and the messiness of imagination.
-He speaks from experience as a best-selling author of “The Tipping Point: How Little Things Make a Big Difference,” (2000) , “Blink: The Power of Thinking Without Thinking” (2005), and “Outliers: The Story of Success” (2008) all of which were number one New York Times bestsellers and “What the Dog Saw” (2009).
+He speaks from experience as a best-selling author of “The Tipping Point: How Little Things Make a Big Difference,” (2000) , “Blink: The Power of Thinking Without Thinking” (2005), and “Outliers: The Story of Success” (2008) all of which were number one New York Times bestsellers and “What the Dog Saw” (2009) — book links will take you to Amazon.
 He was named one of Time Magazine’s 100 Most Influential People in 2005, and I admit to being proud that he is a fellow Canadian.

 This is Gladwell’s advice from a Big Think interview to aspiring writers, but it applies to anyone who is, or wants to be creative: